mosa-rabea/reading-notes-/401/read10-Stacks-and-Queues.md

 #### * Queue terminology :

-1. IsEmpty - returns true when queue is empty otherwise returns false.
+* IsEmpty - returns true when queue is empty otherwise returns false.

-2. Dequeue - Nodes or items that are removed from the queue.
+* Dequeue - Nodes or items that are removed from the queue.
 If called when the queue is empty an exception will be raised.

-3. Front - This is the front/first Node of the queue.
+* Front - This is the front/first Node of the queue.

-4. Rear - This is the rear/last Node of the queue.
+* Rear - This is the rear/last Node of the queue.

-5. Peek - When you peek you will view the value of the front Node in the queue.
-If called when the queue is empty an exception will be raised.
+* Peek - When you peek you will view the value of the front Node in the queue.

-6. Enqueue - Nodes or items that are added to the queue.
+* Enqueue - Nodes or items that are added to the queue.

 ### concepts :